-The CN9000/CN9600/CN9950 login page appears:
+The CN9600 login page appears:

-3. Provide a valid username and password (set by the CN9000/CN9600/CN9950 administrator), and click Login to continue.
+3. Provide a valid Username and Password (set by the CN9600 administrator), and click Login to continue.

 - Note: 1.
 If you are the administrator and are logging in for the first time, use the default username (administrator) and the default password (password).
 For security purposes, the system will prompt you to change the login password.
 The password must be different from your login password. - 2.
 If you supplied an invalid login, the authentication routine will return this message: Invalid Username or Password.
 Please try again.
-If you see this message, log in again being mindful of the username and password.
+If you see this message, log in again being careful with the Username and Password.